 3. When the Data Dictionary is provided, all columns should be included in the Data Dictionary.
 Otherwise, it will be omitted from the returned JSON/XML.

-4. To enable the high performance mode, it must use ajGetAddress function to define the data dictionary.
+4. It must use ajAddress function to define the data dictionary address.

 a. top - the column header is in row-level